owenbrown/eboshi/estimation.md

 - Create add credentials to terminal.

 Update estimate for deploying chalice
+Expectation: 5 min.
+Reality: 2 hours
 - I forgot that I needed to create a virtual environment, install dependencies, and make sure my AWS CLI would work.
 Changing estimate to 15 minutes.
+- I forgot that the hardest thing about using Chalice is that it doesn't give you error when something isn't working.
+Instead, it just hangs.
+-